pa-media-group/Isilon_Tools/README.md

 * The default path for the backup file is “./archive”, in case the path is not exist the backup file will be saved on the current directory.

-* The name of the backup file is build from the type and date&time which the file was created.
-For example: quotas_29_12_18_11.bck is back file of quotas which was taken on December 29 in 6:11.
+* The name of the backup file is build from the type, isilon_name and date&time which the file was created.
+For example: quotas_isilon_name_2019-10-11_09-12.bck is back file of quotas for isilon array "isilon_name" which was taken on 11th October 2019 at 09:12.

         isi_tools.py backup --user root --password a --name 10.64.94.160 --type shares
 ![alt tag](https://github.com/obergt/Isilon_Tools2/blob/master/images/backup_shares.png)